Free U.S. shipping & money back guarantee

 During menopause, estrogen production declines, and this results in changes to the vaginal ecosystem.
 Estrogen promotes the growth of lactobacilli in the vagina.
 When estrogen declines, it leads to a loss in vaginal lactobacilli, which typically dominates a healthy vagina.
 Lactobacilli keep the vaginal pH low and keep other bacteria and yeast in check by releasing lactic acid and hydrogen peroxide.
 When lactobacilli populations decline, vaginal pH increases.
 This leaves more opportunity for potentially pathogenic microbes to grow in the population.

 Examples of these microbes include E. coli, G. vaginalis (the bacteria primarily associated with bacterial vaginosis or BV), and Candida (yeast responsible for yeast infections).
-In addition to other symptoms like vaginal dryness, pelvic pain, and urinary urgency and frequency, this transformation has been shown the risk of UTIs (4).
-These symptoms affect up to (5).
+In addition to other symptoms like vaginal dryness, pelvic pain, and urinary urgency and frequency, this transformation has been shown to significantly increase the risk of UTIs (4).
+These symptoms affect up to 80% of menopausal women (5).

 Due to hormonal changes that impact the vaginal microbiome, postmenopausal women are at higher risk of UTIs.